History of Tibetan Buddhism: Pre 6th century

+Centuries after Buddhism originated in India, the Mahayana Buddhism arrived in China through the Silk Route in 1st century CE via Tibet.

-During 3th century, Buddhism begins to spread into Tibetan region and teachings affect Bon religion in Kingdom of Zhangzhung.
+During the 3rd century, Buddhism began to spread into the Tibetan region, and its teachings began to affect the Bon religion in the Kingdom of Zhangzhung.

-Legendary origins (6th century)
+Buddhist origins

-According to tradition, in the reign of King Thothori Nyantsen (6th century), a basket of Buddhist scriptures arrived in Tibet from India.
+According to verbal history, during the reign of King Thothori Nyantsen in the 6th century, buddhist relics including a golden stupa, a tsa tsa mold, and Buddhist Sutras first arrived in Tibet, falling from the sky onto the palace roof of Yumbulakhang where the king was walking.

-First dissemination (7th–9th centuries)

-Songtsän Gampo (7th century)
+Songtsen Gampo (7th century)

-Sanskrit Buddhist scriptures from Nepal & India were first translated into Tibetan under the reign of the Tibetan king Songtsän Gampo (618–649), who established the Tibetan Empire.
+Sanskrit Buddhist scriptures from Nepal & India were first translated into Tibetan under the reign of the Tibetan king Songtsen Gampo (618–649), who established the Tibetan Empire.
 Songtsen Gampo is traditionally credited with the introduction of Buddhism to Tibet, influenced by his Nepali consort Bhrikuti, of Nepal's Licchavi dynasty, as well as with the unification of what had previously been several Tibetan kingdoms.
 It is known that he married a Chinese Tang dynasty Buddhist princess, Wencheng, who came to Tibet with a statue of Shakyamuni Buddha.
 It is clear from Tibetan sources that some of his successors became ardent Buddhists.
 The records show that Chinese Buddhists were actively involved in missionary activity in Tibet, but they did not have the same level of imperial support as Indian Buddhists, with tantric lineages from Bihar and Bengal.

 By the second half of the 8th century he was already regarded as an embodiment of the Bodhisattva Avalokiteśvara.

-According to Tibetan traditions, Bhrikuti was a devout Buddhist and brought many sacred images and expert Newari craftsmen with her as part of her dowry.
-The Red Palace (Mar-po-ri Pho-drang) on Marpo Ri (Red Mountain) in Lhasa, which was later rebuilt into the thirteen storey Potala by the Fifth Dalai Lama, was constructed by Nepali craftsmen according to her wishes.
-She also had constructed the Tub-wang and other statues in Samye and the famous Nepali artist Thro-wo carved the revered statue of Chenresig, Thungji Chen-po rang-jung nga-ldan.
-It is also called statue of Mikyo Dorje (Manuvajra) – the Ramoche Jowo or Jowo Chungpa which was housed in the Ramoche Temple in Lhasa.
-They have been since joined and the statue is surrounded by the Eight Bodhisattvas.
+According to Tibetan traditions, Queen Bhrikuti was a devout Licchavi kingdom Buddhist and brought many sacred images and expert Newari craftsmen with her as part of her dowry.
+The Red Palace (Mar-po-ri Pho-drang) on Marpo Ri (Red Mountain) in Lhasa, which was later rebuilt into the thirteen storey Potala by the Fifth Dalai Lama, was constructed by Nepali craftsmen.
+The famous Nepali artist Thro-wo carved the revered statue of Chenresig, Thungji Chen-po rang-jung nga-ldan.
+A statue of Akshobya Buddha from India, named the Mikyo Jowo or Jowo Chungpa was housed in the Jokhang Temple in Lhasa.

 Songtsen Gampo and Bhrikuti built a great temple, the Tsulag Khang (or 'House of Wisdom') to house the images, which is now known as the Jokhang ('House of the Lord') in the heart of Lhasa, and is considered to be the most sacred temple in Tibet.

 Bhrikuti is usually represented as Green Tara in Tibetan iconography.
 Bhrikuti and Wencheng are said to have worked together to establish temples and Buddhism in Tibet.